 - Cumin seeds – 1 heaped teaspoon

 - Mango – 1 large semi-ripe

 *Black salt has a pungent taste that some may not take to.
 In that case, substitute with 1/3rd teaspoon of table salt.

 Peel, deseed and cut the mango flesh into small (say, 1-cm) cubes.

 Dry roast cumin seeds for a minute on medium flame.
 Let cool to room temperature.

 Heat 2 teaspoons of oil in a non-stick pan.
-When the oil is hot, set the flame to low and add to it chilly-ginger-cumin paste.
-Stir fry till the chilly flakes start turning color and the aroma of cumin intensifies.
+When the oil is hot, set the flame to low and add to it chili-ginger-cumin paste.
+Stir fry till the chili flakes start turning color and the aroma of cumin intensifies.
 At this stage add mango cubes.
 Cook for 2-5 minutes depending on the firmness of mango cubes – by the end of it they should be yielding to the bite.

 Add 1/2 cup of water, jaggery and black salt.
 Bring the mixture to a boil and then let it bubble on low flame, covered.

 After 5 minutes, taste and adjust jaggery/salt or water.
 Cook till the chutney reaches the thickness you want – if all goes well, this will take another minute.